Perwahl/SOVLRules/docs/PlayingTheGame.md

 The game then plays out over several Rounds.
 Each Round is divide into 3 Phases, [Charge](ChargePhase), [Strategic](StrategicPhase) and [Combat](CombatPhase).
 Players take turns activating units and performing actions like moving, charging or firing missile weapons.
 Full details on the Round Loop and the 3 Phases can be found [here](GameLoop).

 ## Alternating Activations
-In the Charge and Strategic Phases players activate units and perform actions.
+In the Charge and Strategic Phases players take turns activating units and performing actions.
 The acting player chooses a unit to activate, performs all actions with it and then hands over the initiative to the other player.
-Players alternate activations like this until all units have been activated, or untill both players pass the phase.
+Players alternate like this until all units have been activated, or until both players pass the phase.
 It can be helpful to have a physical token to hand over to keep track of the active player!

 ## Objective of the game
 SOVL can be played using many different scenarios and victory conditions.
-In a srandard field battle the game continues until all units from one side are either destroyed or fleeing.
-If this doesn't happen by the end of turn 8 (or some other predefined limit), the game ends immediately and the outcome is resolved by score.
+In a standard field battle the game continues until all units from one side are either destroyed or fleeing.
+If this hasn't happened by the end of turn 8 (or some other agreed upon limit), the game ends immediately and the outcome is resolved by score.
 Details on how to score a game can be found [here](EndOfGame).

 <img style="float: center;" src="../assets/images/deepguard.png" width="350">